C191068/Ali_Khatami_Lottery7/README.md

 In performUpkeep we can call checkUpkeep passing nothing and return upkeepneeded and performdata,<br> performdata is not needed and for that we giv ethe above line of code  <br>

+Now we want to make sure that boolean of upkeepneeded is true in order<br>
+in order to keep going with the function <br>